CMO Directive: ‘Think SEO’ or Work Somewhere Else

 Obstacles to Thinking SEO

 One issue that many forget is that SEO is a long-term strategy.
-So they invest in other channels that offer quicker gratification.
+So, they invest in other channels that offer quicker gratification.

 Balancing different marketing strategies is a CMO’s job.
-But it’s imperative to not sacrifice long-term sustained search traffic by focusing too much on alternatives.
+But it’s imperative not to sacrifice long-term sustained search traffic by focusing too much on alternatives.

 Another issue: siloed thinking.
 While silos in SEO are a good thing, they’re not so great when it comes to organizational success.
 McKinsey reported that cultural and behavioral challenges, which include functional or departmental silos, have the most impact on the ability to meet digital priorities.